-SOLDIERS GROVE, Wis. — Over the past two years, North Crawford School District has added Blue Bird propane-fueled school buses to its fleet.
-These buses lower the district’s carbon footprint while reducing transportation costs.
+SOLDIERS GROVE WI — Over the past two years, North Crawford School District has added Blue Bird propane-fueled school buses to its fleet.
+These buses lower the district’s carbon footprint, while reducing transportation costs.

 “We were spending a lot of money and time on diesel-related repairs, and our research showed propane buses would likely have less maintenance costs,” said Demetri Andrews, business manager for North Crawford School District.
 “They don’t need the extra emissions products installed like our diesel buses.”